Millions of us have transitioned to working from home during the pandemic. As a result, the demand for vacation homes has climbed.

 But there are added expenses to account for: If you have renters, you may have to pay someone (or several people) to maintain your house while you’re away.
 When you’re buying a vacation home, spend slightly less than your monthly budget and allot the extra cash for home security, unforeseen repairs, and maintenance.

 8. What’s the actual cost of a second mortgage?

 A mortgage on a second home may have a higher interest rate — typically less than half a percentage point above our currently low market rate.
 A second mortgage could also require a down payment of 10 percent or more.
 That’s because borrowers are more likely to default on a second home than on the home they live in.
 So, how do you know if you can afford it?

 Prequalify with a reliable lender.
 Find one who’s willing to dig deep into your financial picture.
 Your loan officer will take a look at your monthly debt, and if it’s less than 36 percent of your pre-tax monthly income, that’s a good sign.
 It helps if you have healthy credit.
 If you’re looking for extra funds, ask your lender about your options: This may include pulling equity from your primary house.

 9. What are the taxes on a second home?

 Here’s the main difference: When you sell your second home, the sale will be considered a capital gain.
-But you can get avoid the capital-gains tax by using your vacation home as primary home for at least two years before you sell it.
+But you can avoid the capital gains tax.
+Just use your vacation home as a primary home for at least two years before you sell it.

 For educational purposes only.
 Please contact your qualified professional for specific guidance.